-Biology A-Level OCR Specification A - H420
+Biology A level OCR Specification A (H420)

-To study this course successfully at A level, pupils will need 7 or above at IGCSE Biology, or at least grade 7-7 in Double Award Science (if IGCSE Biology was not an option open to you).
+To study this course successfully at A level, pupils will need 7 or above at IGCSE Biology, or at least grade 7-7 in Double Award Science (if Biology was not an option open to you).

-You should also have at least a 7 in Mathematics GCSE as there is a high degree of statistical analysis involved. and many of the questions will involve the use of mathemaical skills at GCSE level and above.
+You should also have at least a 7 in Mathematics as many of the questions will involve the use of mathematical skills and an understanding from GCSE level.

-If you are thinking of studying an aspect of Biology at university then Chemistry is a useful A level to study alongside Biology.
+If you are thinking of studying an aspect of Biology at university then Chemistry is a useful A level to study alongside Biology, although Biology works in combination with many subjects including Mathematics, Psychology, Geography and PE.